Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should allow only namespace creator to register paid names during first 30 days.
+- Should allow only namespace creator to register paid names via `registerName` during first 30 days.
+- Should allow only namespace creator to sponsor registrations via `registerNameWithAuthorization` during first 30 days.
-- Should allow anyone to register paid names after 30 days.
+- Should allow anyone to register paid names via `registerName` after 30 days.
+- Should allow anyone to sponsor registrations via `registerNameWithAuthorization` after 30 days.
 - Should correctly calculate exclusive period from namespace creation time.
-- Should not affect free name claiming (can be done at any time by creator).
+- Should disable public `registerName` for non-creators during exclusive period.

 #### Reverts